Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 };
 ```

-- 2. `Object constructor` - with the help of function `learn later`
+- 2. `Object constructor` - with the help of function `learn in depth later`
   - more complex example

 ```js